f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

         }
     }

-To view the SNMP system parameters use the following API call:
+To view the SNMP system parameters, use the following API call:

 .. code-block:: bash